Igor-Lacko/IPK-proj2/README.md

 CONTENT: Timeout when waiting for reply to authentication
 ```
 ### Test case 5: Trying to send too long message
+**Description**: This tests that the client truncates message contents longer than the max value (60000 for TCP), prints a local error and sends the truncated message.
 **Input file**: TestInputs/too_long_msg_tcp<br>
 **Client output**:
 ```